airpair/adding-real-world-context-to-apps-with-ibeacons/post.md

 ## Introduction

 iBeacon is a new technology that extends Location Services in iOS.
 It enables a low cost, low powered indoor proximity monitoring for devices.
 A beacon is simply a device that transmits a signal that allows other devices to detect its proximity.
-An iBeacon users Bluetooth Low Energy advertisement packets to advertise its availability and the devices can then listen and decode the advertisement packet to find more details about the beacon.
+An iBeacon uses Bluetooth Low Energy advertisement packets to advertise its availability and the devices can then listen and decode the advertisement packet to find more details about the beacon.

 ## How can I get some beacons?
 There are a lot of possible options for buying low cost beacons for creating wonderful indoor experiences.
 There's [Estimote](http://estimote.com/) which is probably the most famous one in the market right now.
 But there are plenty of others too including [Kontakt](http://kontakt.io), [Radius Networks](http://www.radiusnetworks.com/) or you could even [roll out your own](http://www.theregister.co.uk/2013/11/29/feature_diy_apple_ibeacons/) without much trouble.
 If you ever want to decide which one to buy, there is a really good comparision [here](http://beekn.net/guide-to-ibeacons/).